SibusisoNgubeni/Kanban-Task-Management-App/README.md

 The Agile Board project is a Kanban Task Management App that allows users to manage tasks, switch from dark mode to light mode, add and delete tasks, and edits task status from todo, doing and done.

-# Features

-The Agile Board project includes a variety of functionalities:

 # Task Interaction and Detail Management